JustinGoheen/lightning-ibkr/README.md

 # limitations under the License. -->

 This is repo enables the creation of artificially intelligent trading agents using Lightning AI's PyTorch Lightning, Fabric, and TorchMetrics.
 The market and data broker is Interactive Brokers – users must have an IBKR Pro account and be subscribed to the correct data.

+MES (SPX micro e-mini) is used in examples.